October 1, 2024 · Variant Systems

 Our bet

-We’re betting that the demand for expert humans who understand AI-generated code will grow faster than the supply.
-As more code gets generated, more of it needs to be audited, fixed, and restructured by people who know what good looks like.
+We’re betting that the demand for earned engineering judgment will grow faster than the supply.
+As more code gets generated, more of it needs to be architected, directed, and owned by people who know what good looks like.

 That’s the gap we fill.